setophaga/hybridswarm.alb.nas/README.md

 /Rcodes directory contains the R code involved in analyzing the data, generating figures, and includes a sub-directory with input data. \

 Analytical Pipeline: \
-Step1: ancestry reference\
+Step1: parental strain/species ancestry reference\
 1.1 strain-specific high depth and coverage references aligned to reference (the nearest outgroup)with [bwa]\
 1.2 genotype ancestry reference with [gatk]\
-1.3 FST calculation with vcftools > SNPs with FST=1 \
+1.3 allelefreq calculation with vcftools > SNPs that are different between parent1 and parent2 \
 Code 1.1-1.2: alb03.nas00.gatk.sh \
 Code 1.3: \
+\vcftools.allelefreq.sh \
+\alb03.nas00.fixed.diff.R
 \
 Step2: Ancestry HMM\
 2.1 hybrid sequences align to the same reference (as step 1.1)\